-This MBW op/ed comes from Ran Geffen (pictured inset), CEO of Amusica Song Management in Israel and founder of OG.studio, an extended reality content and business development agency facilitating transitions to web3.
+This MBW op/ed comes from Ran Geffen (pictured), CEO of Amusica Song Management in Israel and founder of OG.studio, an extended reality content and business development agency facilitating transitions to web3.

 Music companies have demanded that Twitter license music fully.

 But, as the platform’s potential new owner, Elon Musk won’t play the music industry’s game – instead, the music industry must play his.